Carol Tamminga, M.D.

 Psychiatrist in Dallas

-Psychiatrist and researcher Carol Tamminga, M.D., Chairman of Psychiatry at UT Southwestern, leads her department with a very clear perspective: Psychiatric illnesses are diseases of the brain, not conditions of behavior.
+Psychiatrist and researcher Carol Tamminga, M.D., Professor of Psychiatry at UT Southwestern, has a very clear perspective: Psychiatric illnesses are diseases of the brain, not conditions of behavior.

 “Whether patients are suffering from psychosis, depression, anxiety, or PTSD,” she says, “I’m always asking myself: How do we discover and treat the physical basis for this disease?
 At the same time, we have to keep in mind the psychological experience of illness, however.